 Water Deregulation 2017

-The water market for non-domestic users will open up to competition in England on 1st April 2017 as a result of The Water Bill that was legislated in 2013 to create a competitive market for retail water and sewerage services.
+The water market for non-domestic users is now open for competition in England as a result of The Water Bill that was legislated in 2013 to create a competitive market for retail water and sewerage services.

 What does it mean for you?

-Essentially any business in England will now be able to choose their business water and waste supplier and have an opportunity to reduce costs in the same way as can be found in Scotland where the market was opened up in 2008.
+Essentially any business in England can now choose their business water and waste supplier and have the opportunity to reduce costs in the same way as can be found in Scotland where the market was opened up in 2008.

 The Current Business Water Market

 The Business Water market in England is currently split by monopoly regions and any business (consuming under 5 mega litres at any one site) must use the Water supplier that operations in their region.
 By introducing more competition into the market, businesses will have the opportunity to reduce costs and save money by changing supplier together with improved levels of customer service.

 The Open Water programme is led by the Department for Food, the Environment and Rural Affairs (Defra), and the water industry regulator, Ofwat.